Mediation Lawyer in West Hartford

 Many clients ask us what the difference is between collaborative divorce and mediation, as the two terms are often used interchangeably.
 While both processes share similarities, in collaborative divorce, parties agree upfront to not litigate their case, and agree to find new lawyers should the case go to court.
 This is not true with mediation, and when mediation attempts fail, litigation is an open possibility.

-Mediating a family or other civil law case rather than taking the case to court has a multitude of benefits.
+Mediating a family matter rather than taking it to court has a multitude of benefits.
 These include:

 - Cost effectiveness.
 Mediation is a much more affordable alternative than is litigation.
 Not only do lawyers’ fees get expensive when you go to court, but you will also have to pay court fees as well.

 - Speed.
-If you want to resolve your case as quickly as possible and move forward with your life, you should consider this way.
+If you want to resolve your case as quickly as possible and move forward with your life, you should consider mediation.
 Litigation can take months; mediation can resolve a case as soon as you and the other party can reach an agreement.

 - Less stress.
-No matter the type of civil matter that you’re facing, going to court can be a very stressful process, and may even force you to relive some of the trauma of the original matter that resulted in the civil suit.
-When you mediate a case, you get straight to the task of finding a solution with an open mind, and agree to really hear what the other party is saying and work together to reach a solution.
+Litigation can be a very stressful process, and may even force you to relive some of the trauma of whatever caused you to bring a claim to begin with.
+When you mediate, you get straight to the task of finding a solution with an open mind, and agree to really hear what the other party is saying and work together to reach resolution.
 This means that you may walk away feeling more peaceful, and without a chip on your shoulder.

 What Types of Cases Should Be Mediated?